 For richer whites like Chardonnay, white Pinot Noir and wines with oak, try mushrooms, lentils, sweet potatoes and other vegetables with earthy notes.
 These will also pair nicely with sweeter, lighter reds - Beaujolais wines, and Gamay or Pinot Noir grapes - and rosés.
 Richer whites also have enough substance, balanced with acidity, to cut through fattier things like avocado, cashew cream sauces, or even tempura vegetables.

-“Woody” vegetables - mushrooms, parsnips, celeriac, chestnuts- would work well with the earthier Burgundies, given that most of these are high quality Pinot Noir, and high-quality Pinot Noir has a lot of mushroom, vegetal and earthy animal flavours.
+“Woody” vegetables - mushrooms, parsnips, celeriac, chestnuts- would work well with the earthier Burgundies, given that most of these are high-quality Pinot Noir, and high-quality Pinot Noir has a lot of mushroom, vegetal and earthy animal flavours.
 May sound a little off-putting, but trust me; high-end Pinot Noirs are some of the most incredible wines around.

 Roasted vegetables need big reds

 Many vegetables take on a wildly different personality when they are cooked compared to when they are raw - mushrooms, for example, become ‘meatier’; onions and peppers become sweeter; celery and garlic gain milder, more palatable flavours.
 Roasting, grilling, and braising vegetables have the potential to stand up to bigger, bolder red varieties without being overpowered.
 Much Italian red wine is designed to be consumed with hearty food, but consider how much they value pasta dishes, seafood, and Mediterranean vegetables.
-Many dishes feature cheese, but it’s a light garnish in real Italian cuisine, and you’ll find many dishes don’t need it- and by that theory, you’re wine shouldn’t either.
+Many dishes feature cheese, but it’s a light garnish in real Italian cuisine, and you’ll find many dishes don’t need it- and by that theory, your wine shouldn’t either.

 Opt for bolder reds, that have medium tannins and a fruity character, but with complexity; Zinfandel (USA Malbec!), Shiraz-Cabernet blends, older Pinot Noir, or Grenache.
 Stronger flavours, like black beans, butternut squash, garlic and bell peppers, can go up against a Cabernet Sauvignon.

-Herbs and Spices need spicy, well balanced wines
+Herbs and Spices need spicy, well-balanced wines

 Vegetables have beautiful flavours all on their own, but they really unlock with herbs and spices.
 The scope here is HUGE.
 Moroccan dishes feature warm spices (cinnamon, nutmeg) and dried fruits (apricot and sultana)- pair falafel, or tagine, with something like Viognier to enjoy the fruit, Riesling to provide sweetness with crisp acidity, or a lighter red, like a Pinot Noir.